Cash and Check Handling Policy

 Scope: Who should know this policy?

-Any individual who handles College cash, and any individual who has responsibility for receiving, depositing, or accounting for such cash and/or checks.
+Any individual who handles Dartmouth College cash, and any individual who has the responsibility for receiving, depositing, or accounting for such cash and/or checks.

-This policy also applies to any departments associated with Dartmouth College that conduct business through currency (such as cash and cash equivalents) and/or check transactions.
-Departments include all areas of Dartmouth including its professional schools and student groups.
+This policy also applies to any department, including professional schools, or student group that conduct business through currency (such as cash and cash equivalents) and/or check transactions.

-For proper handling of credit card receipts should refer to the Merchant Services and PCI Compliance Policy.
+For proper handling of credit card receipts refer to the Merchant Services and PCI Compliance Policy.

 POLICY STATEMENT